newrelic/instant-observability-website/README.md

 ## Adding custom meta tags

-Custom meta tags can be added for a quickstart in [quickstart-metadata.json](src/data/quickstart-metadata.json) You will need to add an object to the array within this file in the following format:
+Custom meta tags can be added for a quickstart in [quickstart-metadata.json](src/data/quickstart-metadata.json) You will need to add a key to the object within this file in the following format:

 ```
 {
-  "slug": <slug of quickstart>,
+  "slug": {
     "title": <title which should be in title meta tag>,
     "description": <description which should be in description meta tag>
+  }
 }
 ```